Neil Draisin, OD

 Jennifer Zolman, OD

-Dr. Zolman has been honored with the Women in Optometrys Theia Excellence Award in Leadership in 2019, the Southern Council (SECO)’s Young Optometrist of the South in 2013, Nova Southeastern College of Optometry’s 2017 Distinguished Alumni Award, SCOPA’s Young Optometrist of the Year in 2012, SCOPA’s Distinguished Service Award in 2009, SCOPA’s Horizon Award in 2008, South Carolina Special Olympics Volunteer of the Year Award in 2013, one of Vision Monday’s 2015 Most Influential Woman in Optical and also featured in the Vision Monday’s Magazine articles: “The Next Generation of Optometry Leadership” in 2006 and “Rising Stars” in 2011.
-She has done numerous TV and news interviews, and written/contributed to many articles for optometric magazines.
-She has honored toreturned to her hometown to give the East Liverpool High School commencement speech to the 2016 graduates.
+Dr. Zolman has been honored with the South Carolina’s Optometrist of the Year Award for 2021, Nova Southeastern University’s Alumni of the Year Finalist in 2023, The Women in Optometry’s Theia Excellence Award in Leadership in 2019, 2020 Special Olympics Golisono Health Leadership Award , the Southern Council (SECO)’s Young Optometrist of the South in 2013, Nova Southeastern College of Optometry’s 2017 Distinguished Alumni Award, SCOPA’s Young Optometrist of the Year in 2012, SCOPA’s Distinguished Service Award in 2009, SCOPA’s Horizon Award in 2008, South Carolina Special Olympics Volunteer of the Year Award in 2013, one of Vision Monday’s 2015 Most Influential Woman in Optical and also featured in the Vision Monday’s Magazine articles: “The Next Generation of Optometry Leadership” in 2006 and “Rising Stars” in 2011.
+Her office was honored with Charleston’s Lowcountry Mom’s Choice Award (Eyecare) in 2019, 2020, 2021, 2022 and Charleston Living’s Best of the Best Award in Eyecare/Vision Center in 2022 & 2023.
+They also were honored with the national 2020 Cooper Vision Best Practices Award.
+She has done numerous TV and news interviews, and written/contributed to many articles for magazines and journals.
+She has honored to returned to her hometown to give the East Liverpool High School commencement speech to the 2016 graduates

 zolman